 Elementor is one of the most popular page builders for WordPress (if not the most popular).
 It’s fast, intuitive, and packed with lots of useful features.
 If you’re looking to ‘level up’ the way you create content on your website, this plugin is a great way to start.

-To recap, here are the primary differences between Elementor free vs pro:
+👉 To recap, here are the primary differences between Elementor free vs Pro:

 And again, check out our full Elementor review if you want to learn more about any of these features.

+Have any other questions about Elementor free vs Pro for your specific situation?
 Leave a comment and we’ll try to help you decide!